mkdocs/mkdocs/docs/user-guide/custom-themes.md

 theme] and to see a package that contains many themes, see the [MkDocs Bootswatch theme].

+!!!
+Note

+    It is not strictly nessecary to package a theme, as the entire theme can be contained in the `theme_dir`.
+If you have created a "one-off theme," that should be sufficent.
+However, if you intend to distribute your theme for others to use, packaging the theme has some advantages.
+By packaging your theme, your users can more easily install it and they can them take advantage of the [theme_dir] to make tweaks to your theme to better suit their needs.

 [Python packaging]: https://packaging.python.org/en/latest/
 [MkDocs Bootstrap theme]: http://mkdocs.github.io/mkdocs-bootstrap/
 [MkDocs Bootswatch theme]: http://mkdocs.github.io/mkdocs-bootswatch/